Frequently ASked Questions

 Q: What are beef grades?

-A: You can find all kinds of information on beef grades on this link.
+Answer: You can find all kinds of information on beef grades on this link.

 Q: How do I get your weekly sales flyer ad?

-A: The weekly ad is placed in the DeKalb Daily Chronicle and the Midweek papers, on our website at meatplace.com, and also sent out on our Facebook account.
+Answer: The weekly ad is placed in the DeKalb Daily Chronicle and the Midweek papers, on our website at meatplace.com, and also sent out on our Facebook account.
 If you wish to receive it via email go to meatplace.com and sign up or friend us on Facebook.
 The sales items are posted on Wednesday nights on our website & our Facebook page.
 Coupons are also posted on our web site and are usually good for a extended period of time, along with the use of coupons we use various other print media.

 Q: Where does your meat come from?